 2. Binge eating episodes are associated with three or more of the below-listed criteria:

-– Eating until uncomfortably full or physically ill.
+– Being uncomfortably full or physically ill from eating.

 – Eating much more quickly than normal.